bbadzioch/bbadzioch.github.io/python_workshop.md

 **2)** A part of the Anaconda distribution is the Jupyter Notebook app.
 It can be launched by typing `jupyter notebook` in a terminal (Mac and Linux)  or command prompt (Windows).
-Once you execute this command, a web browser should open showing Jupyter Notebook dashboard.
-The following short video demonstrated the basic Jupyter Notebook functionality:
+Once you execute this command, a web browser will open showing Jupyter Notebook dashboard.
+The following short video demonstrated basic functionality of the Jupyter Notebook:
 <div>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/BJnro9jQ3fE?end=188" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>